openstax/corgi/README.md

 ## Container Cluster creation and deployment for dev work

+Main URL is **[https://cops.cnx.org](https://cops.cnx.org)** (=cc1/cc2/cc3) for the end user and API endpoint.

-A set of 3 servers that have been setup as docker swarm master nodes.
+Internally a set of 3 servers that have been setup as docker swarm master nodes.

 * https://cc1.cnx.org
 * https://cc2.cnx.org